Awards and Certifications

 Located directly adjacent to Pacific Spirit Park, the project team identified the forest setting of the neighborhood as a driving design element.
 The house is conceived as a pavilion in a park - a loose arrangement of simple, bold elements that float in a park-like atmosphere.
 With ample garden and courtyard spaces, the design puts emphasis on outdoor living, with strong visual and physical connections to the natural forest landscape; privacy meticulously balanced with views.

 The stone-clad 'solid' half of the house contains the bedrooms, kitchen, bathrooms and other services.
 The transparent, 'pavilion' half contains the Living and Dinning rooms, and the upper floor roof terrace.
 The house is sited to the east of the property to allow more natural light into the home, and enables the garden to wrap continuously around the house,creating a naturalized setting for the house that blends with the nature of the parkland.
-An excavated and landscaped garden courtyard gives the lower floor of the pavilion a direct connection to the garden, while a more structured garden courtyard in the rear allows natural light to lower-level guest bedrooms.

 Located on a steep triangular site across from Spanish Banks, this designed and built for a professional couple has exceptional view from every level.
 The triangular site is the result of the standard City grid intersecting the angled streets running along the ridge.

 The main floor is situated so that it can connect back into the garden as well as looking forward to the views.
 The lower floor connects to the front garden and looks out to the views.
 The goal of the house is to create a seamless experience of the distant views, the home and its garden.